nicshrly/cse15l-lab-reports/lab5.md

   I am trying to isolate the second line of the JUnit output that has the E's and dots so that I can count the amount of errors the student has and give them a grade.
 The JUnit output is in a file called output.txt and I tried using the head and tail commands to extract the line I want and redirect it to rsult.txt.
 However, when I run the commands, result.txt comes back empty.
-I made sure to put the right numbers when using the head and tail commands because i counted them.
-Im not sure why there is no output.
+I know I put the right numbers when using the head and tail commands because I counted them.
+I'm not sure why there is no output.

   ![Image](lr5_1.png)